mHammet/exam/README.md

 ## Example Output

-Aims to align with the corporate visual language
+Aims to demonstrate an understanding of the corporate visual language

 ![screenshot](./public/output.png)